 What Is SafePal Wallet?

-It’s a popular alternative crypto cold storage hardware wallet to Ledger Wallet because of its security features to manage the crypto assets and ease of accessibility to other crypto-related platform directly from their SafePal mobile app.
+It’s a popular alternative crypto cold storage hardware wallet to Ledger Wallet because of its security features to manage the crypto assets and ease of accessibility to another crypto-related platform directly from their SafePal mobile app.

 How does SafePal S1 Wallet work?